HLammers/cybo-drummer/EXAMPLE_PRESETS.md

 ## Introduction

 Since Cybo-Drummer doesn&rsquo;t make any sound on its own, but merely routes signals from one device to another, it isn&rsquo;t possible to make meaningful factory presets.
 The presets shared in the [example presets folder](example_presets/) are based on my personal setup, but can be useful as examples.
 Currently they reflect a baseline for equipment I own, but that will probably evolve over time.
+I haven&rsquo;t updated them yet, for example, to make use of the old Roland SPD-11 I bought a while ago, and they do not make use yet of the most recently added features.

 <!--update version number in the two references to MicroPython below when necessary!-->